listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.4-query-rewriting/problem/readme.md

 The reason that's an issue is that as the conversation gets longer, the embedding gets bigger and bigger, and the stuff towards the end (the most relevant part to the actual user's question) will start to have less impact on what gets returned from the corpus.

+This will be especially dramatic if there's a sudden turn in conversation.
+Let's say we have a conversation history that's 9 messages long, all about TypeScript generics.
+Then the user asks a single question about comparisons to JSDoc.
+The embedding we create will be 9/10 about generics, and 1/10 about JSDoc.

-We need to take that massive conversation history, pass it to an LLM, and then get it to make a really refined search query that we can use to fetch the most relevant documents.
-That's what the query rewriter does - it rewrites this big query into something very small and focused.
+We need to take that massive conversation history, pass it to an LLM, and then get it to make a refined search query that we can use to fetch the most relevant documents.
+That's what query rewriters do - they rewrite big queries into smaller, more focused ones.

 ## Our BM25 Keyword Search